mbecica/ca_prison_climate_justice/data_sources/facilities/CDCR/README.md

 ### Health Care Population (CCHCS)

-The denominator for all CCHCS percentage metrics is the total facility population (all people endorsed to that institution), not a subset of active patients.
-This is confirmed by the fact that the four risk tiers (High Risk Priority 1, High Risk Priority 2, Medium Risk, Low Risk) sum to exactly 100% for every facility-month in the source data.
+The denominator for all CCHCS percentage metrics is the total facility population.
+The four risk tiers (High Risk Priority 1, High Risk Priority 2, Medium Risk, Low Risk) sum to exactly 100% of the facility population for every month in the source data.
 Values are 12-month averages across all available months in 2025 (31 of 34 facilities matched; FWF has no separate CCHCS entry, CCC and DVI are closed).

 Risk tier definitions (source: CCHCS Health Care Services Dashboard):

-**High Risk Priority 1 / High Risk Priority 2:** Patients triggering 1 or more of the following flags: (1) Sensitive Medical Condition; (2) High hospital, ED, Specialty Care, and Pharmacy costs; (3) Multiple hospitalizations (2 or more)\*; (4) Multiple ED visits (3 or more)\*; (5) High Risk Specialty Consultations; (6) Significant Abnormal Labs; (7) Age 65 or older; (8) Specific High-Risk Diagnoses/Procedures. \*A patient receiving a point for multiple hospitalizations cannot also receive a point for multiple ED visits.
+**High Risk Priority 1:** Patients triggering 2 of the following flags: (1) Sensitive Medical Condition; (2) High hospital, ED, Specialty Care, and Pharmacy costs; (3) Multiple hospitalizations (2 or more)\*; (4) Multiple ED visits (3 or more)\*; (5) High Risk Specialty Consultations; (6) Significant Abnormal Labs; (7) Age 65 or older; (8) Specific High-Risk Diagnoses/Procedures. \*A patient receiving a point for multiple hospitalizations cannot also receive a point for multiple ED visits.

+**High Risk Priority 2:** Patients triggering 1 of the flags listed in High Risk Priority 1.

 **Medium Risk:** Patients with 1 or more chronic illnesses (based on prescribed medications, lab tests, or MHSDS enrollment), including MH High Utilization and Permanent ADA.
 Excludes High Risk 1/2 patients and those with well-controlled chronic conditions.
-Well-controlled conditions include: Asthma (≤4 SABA dispenses in 12 months and not on ICS); Diabetes (all HgA1c <7.7 in last 12 months and not on insulin); Hypertension (monotherapy only); HCV (no criteria for chronic infection or low probability of advanced liver disease by Fib-4); Latent TB (receiving LTBI treatment with ALT <2× normal).
+Well-controlled conditions include: Asthma, Diabetes, Hypertension, HCV, Latent TB.

 **Low Risk:** Patients with no chronic conditions or with well-controlled chronic conditions (same criteria as Medium Risk exclusions above).